2020 Student Playwriting Contest

 - At the beginning of each scene include an “at rise.”

 - Describe your setting, this should be written in paragraph form.
 Include all important details.

 - Place a line space between each character’s lines.

 - Files may only be submitted in .doc or .docx format.

 - PLAYWRITING RUBRIC

-- Download this page to better understand how your play will be evaluated.
+- Follow the link below and download the page to better understand how your play will be evaluated.